Amiga 1200: Peripherals and expansion

 In addition the A1200 features a 32-bit CPU/RAM expansion slot and a unique feature, the so-called "clock port", which is a remnant of an abandoned design feature for addition of internal RAM and a real-time clock.
 Later, third-party developers put it to use by creating an array of expansions for the A1200, such as I/O cards, audio cards, and even a USB controller.
 Several CPU boards also have integrated SCSI controllers or even the option to add a graphics card.

 One problematic factor for expanding the A1200 is the rather limited 23-watt power supply.
 Hard disks and even external floppy drives can stress it leading to system instability.
 The problem can be mitigated by replacing the stock power supply with a higher-rated supply, such as the one supplied with the A500.

 The A1200 became a popular machine for "modding".
 If one is willing to forgo the A1200's form-fitting desktop case in exchange for further expansion options it is possible to rehouse the hardware into alternative casing.
 Several third-party developers built and supplied popular kits to "tower up" the A1200 and, in essence, convert it to a "big-box" Amiga.
 These expansion kits allow use of PC/AT keyboards, hard-disk bays, CD-ROM drives, and Zorro II, Zorro III, and PCI expansion slots.
 Such expansion slots make it possible to use devices not originally intended for the A1200, such as graphic, sound, and network cards.

+It was also possible to mount a 3.5 inch hard drive inside the cabinet by carefully cutting the metal frame and isolating the board from the drive.
+The location for successfully doing this is at the leftmost side of the machine towards the back.

 The revision of the A1200 manufactured by Escom was fitted with PC-based "high-density" floppy-disk drives that had been downgraded to double-density drives.
-This resulted in some software incompatibility (PC-style drives do not supply a "ready" signal, which signals the presence of a floppy in the disk drive.)
+This resulted in some software incompatibility as PC-style drives do not supply a "ready" signal, which signals the presence of a floppy in the disk drive.
 Escom released a free circuit upgrade to correct this issue.